tbone-framework/TBone/README.md

 3. Resources - Mechanism for creating full-duplex RESTful APIs over `HTTP` and `Websockets`
 4. Dispatch - Classes for managing internal and external events.

-Combining the usage of these 4 modules makes it extremely easy to build full-duplex RESTful APIs on top of your mongoDB datastore.
+Combining the usage of these 4 modules makes it extremely easy to build full-duplex RESTful APIs on top of your MongoDB datastore.

 ## Disclaimer